textninja/mychsa/README.md

     docker-compose up

-The app will be available by default at http://localhost:8080, or http://localhost:PORT if the `PORT` environment variable is set.
+The app will be available by default at http://localhost:8080.
+If the `PORT` environment variable is set, it will be avaialble at http://localhost:PORT.
 For example, with the following bash command, the app will be available at http://localhost:3000:

     PORT=3000 docker-compose up

-To tear down, and thus destroy all associated docker containers, including the database, run `docker-compose down`.
+To tear down, and thus destroy all associated docker containers - including the database - run `docker-compose down`.

 ## Tracking API Calls